-- Executive Director, via email at director@boystown.net.au or; - Business Manager at busmgr@boystown.net.au or;

-• by mail addressed to: Attention: Protected Disclosure Officer, Confidential for Addressee only, Dunlea Centre (Australia's Original Boys' Town) PO Box 99, Engadine NSW 2233.
+- Executive Director, via email at Director@boystown.net.au or; - Business Manager at Business.Manager@boystown.net.au - by mail addressed to: Attention: Protected Disclosure Officer, Confidential for Addressee only, Dunlea Centre (Australia's Original Boys' Town) PO Box 99, Engadine NSW 2233.

-If it is not appropriate for the disclosure to be made to the Executive Director or Business Manager, the eligible whistleblower is encouraged to make the disclosure, in writing, to the Chair of the Board via email at director@boystown.net.au or Dunlea Centre Chaplain, Father Peter Hoang SDB at phoang@salesian.org.au or the company auditor, at kevin@kevinjones.com.au.
+If it is not appropriate for the disclosure to be made to the Executive Director or Business Manager, the eligible whistleblower is encouraged to make the disclosure, in writing, to the Chair of the Board via email at Boardchair@boystown.net.au or the Salesian Provincial, Father Peter Hoang SDB at phoang@salesian.org.au.